ctx42/xtst/pkg/tester/README.md

 `ExpectLog(matcher MStrategy, format string, args ...any)` where you provide matching strategy:

-- `equal` - the log must be exact match with given formatted string
+- `tester.Equal` - the log must be exact match with given formatted string
-- `contains` - the log must contain given formatted string
+- `tester.Contains` - the log must contain given formatted string
-- `not-contains` - the log must NOT contain given formatted string
+- `tester.NotContains` - the log must NOT contain given formatted string
-- `regexp` - given regexp must match the log
+- `tester.Regexp` - the log must match regexp

 Or using convenience methods: